Pool Service Authority

 How entries are determined

-Listings are not ranked by advertising spend.
+Providers are not ranked by advertising spend.
 Placement reflects service category and geographic region, not payment tier.

 Geographic coverage

-Listings are organized at three geographic levels: national providers offering multi-state or franchise operations, regional operators covering a defined metro area or cluster of counties, and local single-market providers.
-Commercial pool operators governed by state health department codes — such as those operating under the Model Aquatic Health Code (MAHC) developed by the Centers for Disease Control and Prevention — will find commercial-specific listings separated from residential entries.
+Providers are organized at three geographic levels: national providers offering multi-state or franchise operations, regional operators covering a defined metro area or cluster of counties, and local single-market providers.
+Commercial pool operators governed by state health department codes — such as those operating under the Model Aquatic Health Code (MAHC) developed by the Centers for Disease Control and Prevention — will find commercial-specific providers separated from residential entries.
 The pool service for commercial pools section applies this distinction directly.

 Above-ground pool service providers, often operating in northern states with pronounced seasonal demand, are classified separately from in-ground pool specialists.
 The comparison is functional: pool service for above-ground pools involves different equipment standards, liner considerations, and winterization protocols than pool service for inground pools.